-- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 72 days.
+- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 61 days.
 No unusual events or data anomalies were evident.
-Some parameters were influenced by increased stage as the result of precipitation events and spring runoff. - All parameters displayed trends typical for this waterbody at this time of year. pH and dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life.
+Some parameters were influenced by increased stage as the result of precipitation events particularly around September 8th. - All parameters displayed trends typical for this waterbody at this time of year. pH and dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life, with the exception of dissolved oxygen during the warmest month in summer.

 Prepared by:

-Department of Environment and Climate Change Water Resources Management Division
+Department of Environment and Climate Change

+Water Resources Management Division